brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Playlist.md

 ▸ **fetchVideos**(`pageOptions?`, `parts?`): `Promise`<[`Video`](Library_Exports.Video)[]\>

-Adds videos in this playlist to the `videos` property of this playlist.
+Fetches the videos in this playlist from the API and adds them to the `videos` property.
+**These are partial**, meaning they are missing some data.
+See the properties they include [here](https://developers.google.com/youtube/v3/docs/playlistItems#resource-representation).
+Use [YouTube.getVideo(playlist.videos)](./Library_Exports.YouTube#getvideo) to fetch the full objects while not spamming your quota like you would using a loop.

 #### Parameters